camunda/camunda-docs-manual/site/src/documents/enterprise/chapters/30-jira-issue-tracker/10-support-project.html.md

   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
     <p>
       By clicking the watcher bubble you can see who is following the ticket.
 Here you can add or remove watchers.
-Please note you can only add users which are entitled camunda enterprise support contacts, otherwiese you will get an error message that the user with that email address is not found.
+Please note you can only add users which are entitled camunda enterprise support contacts, otherwise you will get an error message that the user with that email address is not found.
     </p>
   </div>
 </div>